Prioritizing Mental Health

-Psychosocial services are carried out both individually and in groups.
-The individual component seeks to provide victims with tailor-made psychosocial support or therapy, as well as counseling with family members to prevent marginalization.
-The group component aims to offer complementary therapeutic services that engage survivors with others in similar situations.
-To do so, we offer specific programs such as drama, yoga, karate, dance, art therapy, and occupational therapy.
+Psychosocial care begins with a meeting with a psychologist to identify needs and plan specific treatment, which is carried out individually and in groups.
+The individual component aims to provide victims with psychosocial support or tailored therapy, as well as counseling for family members to prevent marginalization.
+The group component aims to provide complementary therapeutic services that connect survivors with others in a similar situation.

 To do this, Panzi offers specific programs such as drama, music therapy and occupational therapy (e.g., flower arranging, knitting, sewing and basketry).
 These activities help to process experiences and provide relief and a sense of worth.
 Focusing specifically on the music therapy program, it offers support and healing from past traumatic experiences.
 This workshop is facilitated by a psychologist and a professional musician with the goal of creating and recording songs together.
 These songs are then broadcast on the radio, on social networks and produced during community concerts.
 Music therapy seems to be a way to dissipate the stigma that can be caused by sexual violence.